 NORTH BERGEN, NJ (Dec.
-23, 2015) – Members of the International Longshoremen’s Association, AFL-CIO received an early Christmas present last week when the Fiscal Year 2016 Omnibus Appropriations Act, passed by Congress, postpones for two years the implementation of the American Care Act’s so called “Cadillac Tax.”
+23, 2015) – Members of the International Longshoremen’s Association received an early Christmas present last week when the Fiscal Year 2016 Omnibus Appropriations Act, passed by Congress, postpones for two years the implementation of the American Care Act’s so called “Cadillac Tax.”
 ILA members covered under MILA might have seen the value of these plans taxed as additional income.

 “This is a great victory for the ILA and its members,” said President Harold J. Daggett.
 “I commend these ILA member and their families and friends who campaigned hard against this Cadillac Tax, for contacting their Representatives and making their voices heard.”